Optimal bounds for decay of correlations and {\alpha}-mixing for nonuniformly hyperbolic dynamical systems: Abstract

 \section{Abstract}

 We investigate the decay rates of correlations for nonuniformly hyperbolic systems with or without singularities, on piecewise H\"older observables.
 By constructing a new scheme of coupling methods using the probability renewal theory, we obtain the optimal bounds for decay rates of correlations for a large class of such observables.
-Our results apply to rather general hyperbolic systems, including Bunimovich Stadia, Bunimovich billiards, semidispersing billiards on a rectangle and billiards with cusps, and to a wide class of nonuniformly hyperbolic maps.
+We also establish the alpha-mixing property for time series generated by these systems, which leads to a vast ranges of limiting theorems.
+Our results apply to rather general hyperbolic systems with singularities, including Bunimovich flower billiards, semidispersing billiards on a rectangle and billiards with cusps, and other nonuniformly hyperbolic maps.

 \centerline{AMS classification numbers: 37D50, 37A25}

 \printindex